1940 Vancouver, Lower Mainland, Fraser Valley

 EAST KOOTENAYS

 (May 24) Kimberley won a three-way Empire day tournament held in Cranbrook, defeating Fernie 8 to 0 in the afternoon and Cranbrook 11 to 6 in the evening game.
-Against Cranbrook, Kimberley scored six runs in the first two innings before being silenced by the smart pitching of Young who didn’t allow a hit the next five innings.
+Against Cranbrook, Kimberley scored six runs in the first two innings before being silenced by the smart pitching of Stan Young who didn’t allow a hit the next five innings.

 (June 23) The Cranbrook senior baseball team defeated Bonners Ferry ID 6 to 2 as winning pitcher Jack Mather recorded 13 strikeouts.